jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (a) the person fails to give his or her particulars; or (b) the person fails, without reasonable excuse, to provide satisfactory verification of those particulars.
 (4) If a person persists in failing to give particulars or, without reasonable excuse, fails to provide satisfactory verification of those particulars after having received a warning under subsection (3), a constable may arrest the person without warrant.
-(5) Every person commits an offence and is liable on summary conviction to a fine not exceeding $500, who— (a) fails to give particulars if required to do so; or (b) fails, without reasonable excuse, to provide satisfactory verification of those particulars if required to do so; or (c) provides false particulars or evidence, knowing the particulars or evidence to be false.
+(5) Every person commits an offence and is liable on conviction to a fine not exceeding $500, who— (a) fails to give particulars if required to do so; or (b) fails, without reasonable excuse, to provide satisfactory verification of those particulars if required to do so; or (c) provides false particulars or evidence, knowing the particulars or evidence to be false.